 However men who find condoms too loose often have another problem - their penis is prone to slip out of the condom during sex.
 In this case, Theodoor would suggest a snugger condom that has a narrower width, like the Ceylor Hotshot.

 Another good option for men who need both shorter and snugger condoms would be to ask their partner to use a female condom, which can't slip off during sex, but stays firmly inside the vagina or anus.

-Of all the complaints, Theodoor takes the ‘too tight’ and ‘too loose’ ones most seriously.
+Of all the complaints on condom size, Theodoor takes the ‘too tight’ and ‘too loose’ ones most seriously.
 This is a sign that the condom is more likely to break or slip off during sex.
 So his take-home message is that width matters (circumference).

 *To protect the identity, names have been changed and the person/s in the picture is/are models.